-Lawren Harris

 "Nothing is less real than realism.
 Details are confusing.
 It is only by selection, by elimination, by emphasis that we get at the real meaning of things".
 Georgia O'Keefe (1922)

-Lake George, Georgia O'Keefe Generalisation
+Lake George, Georgia O'Keefe

+Generalisation

-Watercolor map of Greater Vancouver rendered by Stamen Designs using OpenStreetMap data. https://stamen.com/ "A map is a scaled, 2-D, generalized representation of a planetary surface" But isn't it already mapped ?
+Watercolor map of Greater Vancouver rendered by Stamen Designs using OpenStreetMap data. https://stamen.com/ "A map is a scaled, 2-D, generalized representation of a planetary surface"

+Answer to the question: Isn't it all mapped?

-No, especially not for all Canada
+No, not for all Canada

+Range of scales (details)

 Range of types and designs

-Range of scales (details)

-"A map is a scaled, 2-D, generalized representation of a planetary surface"

-Photos/images are not generalized: they need interpretation to be readable by users.
+Photos are not generalized: they need interpretation to be readable by users.
 Air photo interpreted (= generalised) -> map

-The process of generalization consists of these three steps:

-1. simplification -> 2. selection -> 3. classification (4. -> symbolisation)

-1. Simplification

-All features have three dimensions: length, width and height They lose the third dimension as map displays are usually flat.
+The process of generalization consists of these three steps: 1. simplification -> 2. selection -> 3. classification (4. -> symbolisation) 1.
+Simplification All features have three dimensions: length, width and height, They lose the third dimension as maps and displays are usually flat.

 Simplification determines the most important characteristics (dimensions)

 3D Volumes (reality)

 >2D Areas / polygons

-➢ 1D Lines / arcs
+1D Lines / arcs

-$\succ$ OD Points
+OD Points

 As SCALE decreases, generalisation increases

 Simplification: features lose dimensionality

 This is called collapsing

-Examples :
+Examples:

+areas -> lines: e.g. rivers

+areas -> points: e.g. cities

+lines -> points: ? (few examples)

+2. Selection

-areas -> lines: e.g. rivers areas -> points: e.g. cities lines -> points: ? (few examples) 2.
-Selection The map /data can NOT retain all features/details >Which feature types depend on the map purpose e.g. topographic map, parks map, city map >How many features/details depends mostly on map scale e.g. more details on 1:50,000 than 1:250,000 Scale Example: Vienna Selection can be subdivided into: 1:750.000 a.
-Aggregation (merging of several elements, most common with areas) 1.1.500.000 b.
-Elimination (removal of certain 1:3.000.000 elements: points, lines and areas) 1:6.000.000 c.
-Smoothing (removal of details in shape or outline: lines and areas) 1.20,000,000 Figure 4.
-Selected from generalisations of the outline of Vienna.
+>The map /data can NOT retain all features/details

+➤ Which element types depend on the map purpose e.g. topographic map, parks map, city map

+>How many elements depends mostly on map scale e.g. more details on 1:50,000 than 1:250,000

+Selection can be subdivided into:

+a.
+Aggregation (merging of several elements, most common with areas) b.
+Elimination (removal of certain elements: points, lines and areas) c.
+Smoothing (removal of details in shape or outline: lines and areas) d.
+Collapsing: losing dimensions e.g.areas -> points; areas -> lines